tobiasdigital/blueprints-learn.en/help/blueprints/customer-journey-analytics/cross-site.md

 * The field based identity stitching process allows for re-keying identities in rows based on subsequent transient id records, such as an authentication id.
 This allows for resolving disparate records to a single id for analysis at the person level vs. at the device or cookie level.
 * Stitching happens once a week.
 With replay after the stitch.

+## FAQ

+* What are the downstream impacts of data models in CJA?

+    Objects and attributes of the same XDM field will merge into one dimension in CJA.
+To  merge multiple attributes from various datasets into the same CJA dimension, the datasets should reference the same XDM field or schema.

 ## Related Documentation